+Today the Charles Dickens Museum preserves 48, Doughty Street as it may have looked while the Dickens family lived here, using collection items and furniture which we know belonged to the author.
 Our collection is made up of about 100,000 pieces, including letters and furniture, clothes and illustrations, all relating to Charles Dickens and his creations.
 Yet more than that, the Charles Dickens Museum reflects life in middle-class Victorian London.
 How did they live, what did they eat and what did they think of the rapidly changing world around them?

 We are open Wednesday to Sunday from 10am until 5pm with staggered entry at 15 minute intervals to make sure your experience is intimate and enjoyable.